 You will become good at networking

-With internet and social media, there is no doubt that the world has become a smaller, interconnected place.
-Even increased business travel or conference calls with international colleagues have contributed in some way to bringing global teams closer.
+With the Internet and social media, there is no doubt that the world has become a smaller, interconnected place.
+Even increased business travel or conference calls with international colleagues or even fully-remote teams have contributed in some way to bringing global teams closer.

 But working abroad gives you the opportunity to build closer relationships with professionals in your field on a global level.
 It’s easy to maintain these relationships and incorporate them into your business dealings when you return home.